vincentkoc/natilius/README.md

 <img src='assets/natilius_image.png' width='500'>

-**Natilius** is a fully automated one-click mac developer environment bootstrapper ⚡.
+**Natilius** is a fully automated one-click mac developer and engineering environment bootstrapper ⚡.

 It can take vanilla Mac OS X install and have it developer ready in one go, setting up: